 Creating a lasting memorial doesn’t need to be expensive or complicated.
 Simply choosing a favourite photograph and getting it framed can be a simple way of creating a reminder that can go pretty much anywhere.
 Try choosing a photograph taken on a particularly happy or memorable day, or one that also includes other special people such as friends or family members.

-Remember to get a few additional prints that can be given to other important people, or smaller photographs that can be kept in a purse or wallet.
+You can always get a few additional prints to give to other important people, or smaller photographs that can be kept in a purse or wallet.

 4. Plant a tree